openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-login-node-concertim-cloud-gui.md

 To set up a cluster:

-1. Go to the Alces Cloud instances page.
+1. Go to the Concertim Cloud instances page.

     ![](img/alces-cloud_instances.png)